-The approval of the remaining ten proposals described below requires the affirmative "FOR" vote of the holders of a majority of the voting power of Alphabet's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class:
+The approval of the remaining nine proposals described below requires the affirmative "FOR" vote of the holders of a majority of the voting power of Alphabet's shares of Class A common stock and Class B common stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class:

-- the ratification of the appointment of Ernst & Young LLP as Alphabet's independent registered public accounting firm for the fiscal year ending December 31, 2017 (Proposal Number 2); - the approval of an amendment to Alphabet's 2012 Stock Plan to increase the share reserve by 15,000,000 shares of Class C capital stock (Proposal Number 3); - the approval, on an advisory basis, of compensation awarded to named executive officers (Proposal Number 4); - the stockholder proposal regarding equal shareholder voting (Proposal Number 6); - the stockholder proposal regarding a lobbying report (Proposal Number 7); - the stockholder proposal regarding a political contributions report (Proposal Number 8); - the stockholder proposal regarding a report on gender pay (Proposal Number 9); - the stockholder proposal regarding a charitable contributions report (Proposal Number 10); - the stockholder proposal regarding the implementation of "Holy Land Principles" (Proposal Number 11); and - the stockholder proposal regarding a report on "fake news" (Proposal Number 12).
+- the ratification of the appointment of Ernst & Young LLP as Alphabet's independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal Number 2); - the approval of amendments to Alphabet's 2012 Stock Plan to increase the share reserve by 11,500,000 shares of Class C capital stock and to prohibit the repricing of stock options granted under the 2012 Stock Plan without stockholder approval (Proposal Number 3); - the stockholder proposal regarding equal shareholder voting (Proposal Number 4); - the stockholder proposal regarding a lobbying report (Proposal Number 5); - the stockholder proposal regarding a report on gender pay (Proposal Number 6); - the stockholder proposal regarding simple majority vote (Proposal Number 7); - the stockholder proposal regarding a sustainability metrics report (Proposal Number 8); - the stockholder proposal regarding board diversity and qualifications (Proposal Number 9); and - the stockholder proposal regarding a report on content governance (Proposal Number 10).

 If you hold shares beneficially in street name and do not provide your broker with voting instructions, your shares may constitute "broker non-votes."
 Broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 These matters are referred to as "non-routine" matters.
-All of the matters scheduled to be voted on at the Annual Meeting are "non-routine," except for the proposal to ratify the appointment of Ernst & Young LLP as Alphabet's independent registered public accounting firm for the fiscal year ending December 31, 2017.
+All of the matters scheduled to be voted on at the Annual Meeting are "non-routine," except for the proposal to ratify the appointment of Ernst & Young LLP as Alphabet's independent registered public accounting firm for the fiscal year ending December 31, 2018.
 In tabulating the voting result for any particular proposal, shares that constitute broker non-votes are not considered voting power present with respect to that proposal.
 Thus, broker non-votes will not affect the outcome of any matter being voted on at the Annual Meeting, assuming that a quorum is obtained.